Murder of the Quinn brothers: Background

 The killings took place at the height of the stand-off over the Orange Order march at Drumcree, which created a tense atmosphere in various towns across Northern Ireland.
-In Ballymoney, the previous year, an off-duty Royal Ulster Constabulary (RUC) officer, Gregory Taylor, was beaten to death by a group of loyalist bandsmen.
+In Ballymoney the previous year, an off-duty Royal Ulster Constabulary (RUC) officer, Gregory Taylor, had been beaten to death by a group of loyalist bandsmen.
 The killing followed a row about the RUC's position after loyal order marches had been banned from the nearby nationalist village of Dunloy.
-In the weeks before the fatal attack, the children's mother Chrissie had expressed fear that she was not welcome in the area and that there was a possibility the family home might be attacked by loyalists.
-The Ballymoney Times reported a story the week of the deaths, stating that a resident of the Carnany estate called in and was concerned about tension in the area adding something serious might happen "unless Catholic residents were left alone".
-Shortly before the attack, five Catholic families living on the predominantly loyalist estate had received UVF Christmas cards with the warning 'get out now' and a letter containing a 9mm bullet.
-Earlier that week loyalists had established an illegal roadblock at the entrance of the estate in support of the Orange Order protest at Drumcree and police officers had been attacked with petrol bombs.
-Various members of Chrissie's family had lived in Carnany but due to several incidents only Chrissie and her sons remained.
-The family had only been living in the home, which was previously occupied by the boys' aunt, for six days before the attack.
+In the weeks before the fatal attack, Chrissie had expressed fear that she was not welcome in the area and that there was a possibility the family home might be attacked by loyalists.
+The Ballymoney Times reported a story the week of the deaths stating that a resident of the Carnany estate had called in and was concerned about tension in the area, adding that something serious might happen "unless Catholic residents were left alone".
+Shortly before the attack, five Catholic families living on the predominantly loyalist estate had received UVF Christmas cards with the warning "get out now" and a letter containing a 9mm bullet.
+Earlier that week, loyalists had established an illegal roadblock at the entrance to the estate in support of the Orange Order protest at Drumcree, and police officers had been attacked with petrol bombs.
+Various members of Chrissie's family had lived in Carnany, but due to several incidents only Chrissie and her sons remained.
+The family had been living in the home, previously occupied by the boys' aunt, for only six days before the attack.

 The attack

-The attack occurred at around 4:30 in the morning as the inhabitants of the house slept.
+The attack occurred at around 4:30 am in the morning as the inhabitants of the house slept.
 A car containing members of the Ulster Volunteer Force (UVF), a loyalist paramilitary organisation, arrived at the house and threw a petrol bomb through a window at the rear of the house.
-The petrol bomb was made from a whiskey bottle.
-The sounds of the boys' shouting had woken their mother, who found her bedroom full of smoke.
-Chrissie Quinn, Raymond Craig and a family friend Christina Archibald escaped the resulting fire with minor injuries.
-Chrissie had thought the boys had escaped the fire as she could not locate them in the dense smoke before she jumped to safety from a first floor window.
-Two of the brothers’ bodies were found in their mother's bedroom and the other in another bedroom.
+The device had been made from a whiskey bottle.
+The sounds of the boys' shouting woke their mother, who found her bedroom full of smoke.
+Chrissie, Raymond Craig, and a family friend, Christina Archibald, escaped the resulting fire with minor injuries.
+Chrissie initially believed the boys had escaped, as she could not locate them in the dense smoke before she jumped to safety from a first floor window.
+Two of the brothers' bodies were found in their mother's bedroom and the other in another bedroom.
 Chrissie was taken to hospital and released the next day after receiving minor injuries and shock in the attack.